ysoh286/honours-project-2017/detailed-notes.md

 - Only one kind of interaction can be attached (not several - e.g. you can't fill() as well as add a tooltip unless they're defined as a single function, which is a downside)
 - Both these challenges involve just dealing with a single element - what if we had to deal with many elements at once (but apply the same function)? (e.g a slider that controls the bin widths of a histogram)
 - Code must be written in a certain order
+ - Furthermore, in cases of multiple plots, you need to extract all the data you need (panels, gridSVGMappings...) from that specific plot before moving onto the next.
 - WILL NOT WORK WELL ON DATA WITH MISSING VALUES
 - ... with a lot of bugs to fix.
 - WARNING from Paul about DOM: